Greg-T8/BlackHatPython/ch2/index.md

 <details>
   <summary>Basic script to set up a TCP client for testing web services</summary>

-The ability to quickly create a TCP client comes in handy, because many times you may not have access to tools or even the Internet.
+The ability to quickly create a TCP client comes in handy because many times you may not have access to tools or even the Internet.

-The script [**tcp_client.py**](tcp_client.py) is an example of how to use the [socket](https://docs.python.org/3/library/socket.html) module to send and receive data from a host.
+The script [**tcp_client.py**](tcp_client.py) is an example of how to use the [socket](https://docs.python.org/3/library/socket.html) module to send and receive data from a host using a TCP connection.

 There are a couple of assumptions this script makes:
 1. The connection will always succeed